 We’ve spent 2020 visiting, photographing and crooning over covered bridges that we can drive to easily enough.

-The collection of these beautiful historical thoroughfares never cease to amaze my husband, Michael, and me with their flavorful ambiance.
+The collection of these beautiful historical thoroughfares never cease to amaze us with their tangible ambiance of travelers from the past.

 It is time to start sharing some of these sights and stories that revolve around these magnificent structures here.
 We only hope you enjoy them.

-Photos posted here will be by primarily by Michael L. Morgan or myself, and if a picture was taken by someone else we will offer them photo credit.
+Photos posted here will be by primarily by Michael L. Morgan and myself, and if a picture was taken by someone else we will offer them photo credit.

 KIDD’S MILL COVERED BRIDGE